 8. Costs

-Costs may be awarded in an ET pursuant to r74-84 of the 2013 Employment Tribunal Rules of Procedure.
+Costs may be awarded in an ET pursuant to rules 74-84 of the 2013 Employment Tribunal Rules of Procedure.

-Costs orders may be made if the receiving party has been legally represented or represented by a lay representative; in respect of a fee paid by the party at the hearing or, if the proceedings are determined without a hearing, at the date of determination – r75(1) If the receiving party has not been represented then a preparation time order can be made (r75(2)).
+Costs orders may be made if the receiving party has been legally represented or represented by a lay representative; in respect of a fee paid by the party at the hearing or, if the proceedings are determined without a hearing, at the date of determination – r.75(1).
+If the receiving party has not been represented then a preparation time order can be made (r.75(2)).

 An application must be made either at the conclusion of the hearing or in writing to the Tribunal office within 28 days of judgment (or the hearing date if oral judgment was given).

-There are two general grounds for making a costs order (i) a discretionary ground relating to the bringing or conducting of the proceedings and (ii) specific grounds relating to postponements and adjournments, where a deposit has been paid under 39 or as a result of the non-compliance with an order, or where a party has paid a tribunal fee (r76(4).
+There are two general grounds for making a costs order: (i) a discretionary ground relating to the bringing or conducting of the proceedings; and (ii) specific grounds relating to postponements and adjournments, where a deposit has been paid under r.39 or as a result of the non-compliance with an order, or where a party has paid a tribunal fee (r.76(4).

 Pursuant to r.78(1) a tribunal, if minded to make an order for costs, may make one of the following: